syamfarh/tp/docs/UserGuide.md

 ![riskprofile format](images/riskProfileFormat.png)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-This command can also be used to update the client risk profile
+The risk profile label cannot be removed once is added, but this command can be used to update the client risk profile
 </div>

 <div markdown="span" class="alert alert-info">